mojeedoyedeji/dermvision.docs/docs/source/_sections/system-design/cnrms.rst

    :header: "Attribute", "Description", "Data Type", "Constraints"
    :widths: 20, 40, 20, 20

-   "NoteID", "A unique identifier for each clinical note.", "Integer", "Primary Key, Auto-increment, Not Null" "PatientID", "The ID of the patient associated with the note.", "Integer", "Foreign Key, Not Null" "Date", "The date of the clinical note.", "Date", "Not Null" "Notes", "The content of the clinical note.", "Text", "Not Null" "ProviderID", "The ID of the healthcare provider.", "Integer", "Not Null"
+   "_id", "A unique identifier for each clinical note.", "Integer", "Primary Key, Auto-increment, Not Null" "title", "The ID of the patient associated with the note.", "Integer", "Foreign Key, Not Null" "note", "The date of the clinical note.", "Date", "Not Null" "derma", "The content of the clinical note.", "Text", "Not Null" "patient", "The ID of the healthcare provider.", "Integer", "Not Null" "created", "The ID of the healthcare provider.", "Integer", "Not Null" "modified", "The ID of the healthcare provider.", "Integer", "Not Null" "deleted", "The ID of the healthcare provider.", "Integer", "Not Null"

 **Relationships**